huggingface/lerobot/benchmark/video/README.md

 ## Variables
 **Image content & size**
 We don't expect the same optimal settings for a dataset of images from a simulation, or from real-world in an appartment, or in a factory, or outdoor, or with lots of moving objects in the scene, etc. Similarly, loading times might not vary linearly with the image size (resolution).
-For these reasons, we run this benchmark on four datasets:
+For these reasons, we run this benchmark on four representative datasets:
 - `lerobot/pusht_image`: (96 x 96 pixels) simulation with simple geometric shapes, fixed camera.
 - `aliberts/aloha_mobile_shrimp_image`: (480 x 640 pixels) real-world indoor, moving camera.
 - `aliberts/paris_street`: (720 x 1280 pixels) real-world outdoor, moving camera.